High-dimensional dynamics in low-dimensional networks: Discussion

 It is tempting to ascribe low-rank suppression to the presence of an eigenvalue with large, negative real part (as in Figure~\ref{F1} and Figure~\ref{F3}b--d).
 A large, negative eigenvalue is well-known to produce a suppressive dynamic.
-However, the results in Figure~\ref{F2} and Section~\ref{SLDD} demonstrate that the eigenvalue spectrum is not generally relevant to the presence or absence of low-rank suppression.
-In other words, in recurrent networks driven by external input near a stable equilibrium, low-rank suppression depends only on the presence of large singular values of the connectivity matrix, $W$.
-High-dimensional dynamics, on the other hand, depend additionally on the singular values of the recurrent alignment matrix, $P=V^TU$.
+However, the results in Figure~\ref{F2} and Section~\ref{SLDD} demonstrate that the eigenvalue spectrum is not generally relevant to the presence or absence of low-rank suppression. {In other words, in recurrent networks driven by external input near a stable equilibrium, low-rank suppression depends only on the presence of large singular values of the connectivity matrix, $W$.
+High-dimensional dynamics, on the other hand, depend additionally on the singular values of the recurrent alignment matrix, $P=V^TU$.}

 Our results have implications for networks in nature and applications.
 For example, in neuroscience, the implications of low-rank recurrent connectivity on neural dynamics is a topic of intense research~\cite{mastrogiuseppe2018linking,landau2021macroscopic,dubreuil2022role,landau2018coherent,schuessler2020dynamics,valente2022extracting,cimevsa2023geometry,beiran2023parametric,mastrogiuseppe2025stochastic,clark2025connectivity}.
-In neuroscience, our results are consistent with the observation that networks of neurons produce high-dimensional activity in the context of high-dimensional stimuli or tasks, but low-dimensional dynamics in response to low-dimensional stimuli or tasks~\cite{stringer2019high}.
+Our results are consistent with an observation that networks of neurons produce high-dimensional activity in the context of high-dimensional stimuli or tasks, but low-dimensional dynamics in response to low-dimensional stimuli or tasks~\cite{stringer2019high}.

 Beyond neuroscience, our results imply that perturbations to a low-rank network are more effective when they are delivered non-uniformly across sub-populations or space.
 More generally, perturbations to a low-rank network are more effective when they are not aligned to the network's low rank structure.
 This result can be leveraged to design and test more effective interventions, for example to epidemiological, ecological, or social networks.